SunDevilRocketry/Ground-Station-Firmware/README.md

 <p><b>Source Directories:</b></p>
 <p>
+auto: auto-generated code from STM32CubeMX

 blink:blinks status LED to test programmer and board setup

+flight: Firmware to be used with the flight computer

+hotfire: Firmware to be used during the hotfire of the liquid engine

 reciever: Recieves wireless telemetry and outputs to USB

 transmitter: Transmits wireless telemetry recieved from USB

 terminal: Remote interface to the terminal application

-hotfire: Firmware to be used during the hotfire of the liquid engine

-flight: Firmware to be used with the flight computer
 </p>

 <p><b>Working Directory Structure</b></p>